jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 408 Existing approvals for unit plans, cross lease plans, and company lease plans
 (1) Nothing in section 11 or Part 10 shall apply—
-  (a) to the deposit of a unit plan, or to the issue of a certificate of title for any unit on such a plan, where, before the date of commencement of this Act, a certificate has been given in respect of the plan under section 5(1)(g) of the Unit Titles Act 1972 or section 5(3)(c) of the Unit Titles Amendment Act 1979:
+  (a) to the deposit of a unit plan, or to the issue of a certificate of title for any unit on such a plan, where, before the date of commencement of this Act, a certificate has been given in respect of the plan under section 32(2)(a) of the Unit Titles Act 2010:
   (b) to the deposit of a plan to give effect to the registration of a cross lease, or to the issue of a certificate of title for a cross lease in respect of a building or part of a building shown on a plan, where, before the date of commencement of this Act, a certificate has been given in respect of the plan under section 314 of the Local Government Act 1974:
   (c) to the deposit of a plan to give effect to the grant of a company lease, or to the registration or issue of a certificate of title for a company lease in respect of a building or part of a building shown on a plan, where the plan is approved by the Chief Surveyor before the date of commencement of this Act.
 (2) Nothing in section 224(f) shall apply to any subdivision of land for which a subdivision consent was granted on or after 1 October 1991 and on or before 30 June 1992.